AresValley/Artemis-DB/static/470/description.md

-"The Air Horn" is a Russian military commandment network serving the Western Military District, which also serves the same purpose as the buzzer.
-It transmits on 3510 kHz around the clock.
-So far, apart from test counts and other technical tests, it has not been heard with any actual traffic.
+"The Air Horn" is a Russian military commandment network serving the Western Military District.
+It transmits on 4930 kHz around the clock.
+For more than 5 years, apart from test counts, call checks and other technical tests, it had not been heard with any apparent actual traffic, until September 20, 2022 - one day before Russia announced partial mobilization for the war in Ukraine.
+Its traffic is apparently addressed to Нева-100 (Neva-100).

+The Air Horn began operation on February 3, 2017, initially on 4020 kHz.
+From May 24 to July 5, 2019, the station transmitted on 4070 kHz instead.
+It was briefly active on 3510 kHz on September 25, 2019; before moving to this frequency permanently on October 1, 2019.

+On December 11, 2019, the channel marker suffered a breakdown - experiencing repeated malfunctions throughout that day - and remained off air until it returned on January 16, 2020, still on 3510 kHz.
+On September 14, 2022, the station moved again, to 4930 kHz; before transmitting its first known actual messages the following week starting on September 20, 2022.

+After December 17, 2023, the Air Horn's characteristic air-horn-like channel marker was replaced by the same marker as the Goose.